jessevdp/web/src/content/inputs.md

 Input fields can have a tooltip message.
 This message can be help the user better understand what to put in.

+Input fields are put into a `form` tag.
+This form uses `CSS grid` layout to position the various input fields.
+You can use a class of `double` to force a specific input to always take up all of the form.

 ### Colors used
 <div class="color-container">
   <div class="color" style="--color: #A89E8D">#A89E8D</div>